Dahie/imageflow/README.md

 ## Quick Start

+### Run from compiled Binaries

 Delete the previous version, download Imageflow-binaries and extract somewhere on your hard drive.
 Start the jar to run the program.

 To start Imageflow from ImageJ you have to move "Imageflow"-folder into ImageJ's plugin directory.
 After restarting ImageJ you will find a menu-item in the Plugins-Menu to start the plugin.

+### Compile from Sources

+Checkout the source code from [github][github].
+The current stable version is on the Master-Branch, the latest Version is on the Development-Branch.
+Compile the sources to executable jars by running the build-script.

+    $ ant build

+The resulting build will be in "build/ImageFlow/", there are two differen jar variants:

+1. in `executable` is the Standalone executable Jar
+2. in `plugin` is the All-In-One ImageJ Plugin Jar

+Both can be used as ImageJ Plugins, the latter is more compact.

+### Contribution

+I welcome any feedback: ideas, use cases, bugs as well as code contribution.
+Just fork and play around.

 ## More Information

 Please see the [wiki][wiki]

 ## Author